dan-smith-tech/EveNet-Lite/README.md

   `Trainer`.
 * `debug`: toggles the rank-safe `DebugCallback` for logging sampler summaries, gradient norms, and batch/epoch metrics during training.
+* `log_level`: sets the logging verbosity before runner diagnostics and is forwarded to the classifier when not explicitly provided.

 ### Data expectations